Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: Thermodynamical stability

 \section{Thermodynamical stability}

-XB$_{12}$ superatomic structures were identified performing evolutionary structure prediction at 50 GPa for the XB$_{12}$ composition \cite{Oganov_JCP_2006_uspex, Lyakhov_cpc_2013_uspex} (X = K, Ca, Sc, Rb, Sr, Y, Cs, Ba, La).
-The pressure was chosen to access chemically-forbidden structures while remaining compatible with recovery at ambient conditions.
+We begin our discussion by looking at the thermodynamics, to show how the predicted XB$_{12}$ could form.
+The XB$_{12}$ structure was found performing evolutionary crystal structure prediction at 50 GPa for the XB$_{12}$ composition \cite{Oganov_JCP_2006_uspex, Lyakhov_cpc_2013_uspex} (X = K, Ca, Sc, Rb, Sr, Y, Cs, Ba, La).
+This pressure was chosen to access structures with exotic bonding behavior, while remaining close enough to ambient pressure to enable their recovery at ambient conditions.
+The specific choice of B$_{12}$ composition was motivated by the experimental report of a $Fm\bar{3}m$ phase with ZrB$_{12}$ composition, in which boron forms a continuous network \cite{Matkovich1965structure, Kennard_JSSC_1983_ZrB12}, that is superconducting at 6 K and ambient pressure \cite{Kennard_JSSC_1983_ZrB12, sluchanko2013superconductivity}.
+Our working hypothesis was that similar structures would appear under pressure for elements other than Zr.

-For Sc and Y, we found the well-known $Fm\bar{3}m$ dodecaboride structure \cite{Matkovich1965structure, Kennard_JSSC_1983_ZrB12}, which is energetically favored by more than 100 meV/atom.
-For all other cases, we found a previously unrecognized phase with space group $Pm\bar{3}m$, composed of B$_{12}$ icosahedral units, with an enthalpy gain compared to the $Fm\bar{3}m$ phase ranging from 23 meV/atom (Ca) to 264 meV/atom (Ba).
+For Sc and Y, we found the $Fm\bar{3}m$ structure \cite{Matkovich1965structure, Kennard_JSSC_1983_ZrB12} to be energetically favored by more than 100 meV/atom.
+For all other X elements investigated, we found a phase with space group $Pm\bar{3}$, composed of B$_{12}$ icosahedral units, with an enthalpy gain compared to the $Fm\bar{3}m$ phase ranging from 23 meV/atom (Ca) to 264 meV/atom (Ba).
+For alkaline earths, our results are consistent with a previous study, which also reported this phase for SrB$_{12}$, but did not study group I and group III elements \cite{Pu_ChinPhysLett_2021_SrB12}.

-To estimate the actual synthesizability of this phase, one has to estimate whether it will decompose into other phases with different stoichiometries, using the convex hull construction.
-To construct the convex hull we carried out variable-composition evolutionary structure prediction at 0 and 50 GPa.
-An example is shown for SrB$_{12}$ at 50 GPa in Fig.~\ref{figure1}(a) \cite{foot_extrahulls}.
-In these diagrams, each point represents a distinct crystal structure, positioned according to its composition and formation enthalpy.
-Structures lying on the convex hull (blue circles) are thermodynamically stable, while those above it (red squares) are metastable and would decompose into a combination of stable phases.
-The SrB$_{12}$ phase with $Pm\bar{3}m$ space group lies on the convex hull, i.e. it should form spontaneously in those conditions.
-Its enthalpy \textit{relative} to the hull ($\Delta H_{hull}$) is therefore zero.
-This quantity ($\Delta H_{hull}$), when equal to zero, is a strong predictor of the synthesizability of a structure.
-A second important quantity is the \textit{formation} enthalpy $\Delta H_{f}$, i.e. the enthalpy relative to the pure elements, which indicates if the structure would form from the pure elements, provided the pathway to other competing phases was inhibited.
+To estimate the actual synthesizability of this phase, we computed the full X-B convex hulls at 0 and 50 GPa.
+An example is shown for SrB$_{12}$ at 50 GPa in Fig.~\ref{figure1}(a) \cite{foot_extrahulls}: structures lying on the convex hull (blue circles) are thermodynamically stable, while those above it (red squares) are unstable, or metastable.
+The SrB$_{12}$ phase with $Pm\bar{3}$ space group lies on the convex hull, i.e. its enthalpy \textit{relative} to the hull ($\Delta H_{hull}$) is zero, and should form spontaneously.
+In the following, we will refer to the enthalpy relative to the hull as $\Delta H_{hull}$, and relative to the pure elements as $\Delta H_{f}$, respectively.
+The latter indicates if the structure would form from the pure elements, provided the pathway to other competing phases was inhibited.